 - Enter the Grouping name and an optional Grouping description, then click Save changes.

 - The Grouping is shown in the table.
-In the image below the Apples group has already been added to the Fruit grouping.
+Note that in the image below the Apples group has already been added to the Discussion grouping.

-- Click the trashcan icon to delete the Grouping.
+- Click the Trash icon to delete the Grouping.
 This will not delete the groups associated with it.

-- Click the person icon to specify the Groups to be included in the Grouping (next step).
+- Click the Profile icon to specify the Groups to be included in the Grouping (next step).
+It is worth noting that adding groups to a grouping is analogous to adding users to a group.
+If you can do one, you can do the other.

-- Click a group listed under Potential members, then click < Add to move the group to the Existing members of the grouping.
+- To manage groups within a grouping, click the Profile icon for that grouping.
+Click a group listed under Potential members, then click < Add to move the group to the Existing members of the grouping.

-- When you have added all the groups, click the Back to groupings button.
+- When you have completed managing groups in your grouping, click the Back to groupings button.

-Click the Overview tab on the Groups page to see all your groupings and groups with their members as well as participants who are not in a group.
+This is useful to see all your groupings and groups with their members, as well as participants who are not in a group.
+From the main Groups page, in the Enrolled users dropdown menu, click Overview: